-Having discussed the nonplussed reaction of a visiting American to English ways with tea in 1832, it’s instructive to examine the converse.
+In Part I, I discussed the nonplussed reaction of a visiting American to English serving of tea in 1832.
+Now we can look at the converse.

 John George Wood was a noted natural historian of the Victorian era.
 Well-educated at Oxford (some bio here), he was a curate before turning to the natural sciences.